w3f/Grants-Program/applications/wika-network.md

     - Webpage to Owner registry
     - Universal Like Button

-* Other projects similar to Wika in the Substrate / Polkadot / Kusama ecosystem: not yet.
+* Other projects similar to Wika in the Substrate / Polkadot / Kusama ecosystem:
+    - Not found.

-LikeCoin seems to be a similar initiative built with Cosmos SDK, but we believe our design is simpler.
+* LikeCoin seems to be a similar initiative built with Cosmos SDK, but we believe our design is simpler.